 Individual AKs can be treated with prescription topical medications.
 Another alternative is cryotherapy: applying liquid nitrogen to the lesions, which freezes the precancerous cells.
 For multiple lesions or in areas of diffusely sun-damaged skin, treating the entire area is most effective.
 This can be achieved with photodynamic therapy, which the DLC Team is happy to discuss with you in an office visit.

-Another great treatment for AKs is the Halo laser, which can treat an entire area of sun-damaged skin.
-An added benefit of using the Halo laser is that, not only are the AKs effectively treated, patients’ skin is dramatically rejuvenated.
+Another great treatment for AKs is the Halo laser and the Moxi laser, which can treat an entire area of sun-damaged skin.
+An added benefit of using the Halo laser and the Moxi laser is that, not only are the AKs effectively treated, patients’ skin is dramatically rejuvenated.